ovh/docs/pages/platform/data-processing/41_TUTORIAL_wordcount/guide.en-gb.md

 This guide  gives you a basic example about using Apache Spark and OVHcloud Data Processing.
 We will first read data from a CSV file, then count the frequence of each word in this particular file.

-Here we will use as an example a dataset of lyrics from billboard songs, and find the most common words.
+Here we will use as an example a dataset of lyrics from billboard songs, and find the most common words used over time.

 Apart being fun here, word count is really helpful when you want to analyze products reviews, support tickets, most researched words, and so on.
 You can easily make statistics for yourself or users.
 Famous social networks such as Twitter also analyze the trending topics by counting frequencies of words.